mikebelanger/cljs-blend4web/README.md

 ```

 You should see your browser load the compiled HTML.
 For now, nothing renders, but open up the console and see if you can figure it out!
 I can't, and there's not that many blend4web users, so I could use a few pointers.

+Windows users: If you know how to get this running on your systems, please let me know, and I'll add them here.